recent

 2. Performances will take place several times this month with matinees on Saturday, August 12, Sunday, August 13, and Saturday, August 26.

-3. Tom, our raucous young neighbor, started playing the drums every night after dinner, soon the noise was so bad we had to complain to his parents.
+3. Tom, our raucous young neighbor, started playing the drums every night after dinner, soon the noise was so bad we had to complain to his parents as we could not study grammar.

-4. Going to the lake was my idea therefore, I should make the reservations.
+4. Going to the lake for a break was my idea therefore, I should make the reservations.

 5. We always wash our car on the weekend judging by its appearance, they wash theirs, too.